Braeger Chevy helped make these videos

 When changing the turn signal bulb in your Cube, be careful not to touch the glass portion of the bulb with your fingers as this will cause the bulb to burn out prematurely.

-Small bulbs that burn out regularly - did you know you can replace these with LED lights?2011 Nissan Cube S 1.8L 4 Cyl.
+White light when you back up - yup, they burn out and you can replace them with bright LEDs2011 Nissan Cube S 1.8L 4 Cyl.